#Free15Angolans: An update

-You’d never know it from reading the US press, but those political prisoners in Angola are still in jail and Angolan citizens, activists, and a clutch of folks from other places are making noise about it.
+You’d never know it from reading US media, but those political prisoners in Angola are still in jail and Angolan citizens, activists, and a clutch of folks from other places are making noise about it.

 A group of folks have started a video campaign demanding Liberdade Aos Presos Políticos Angolanos Já!
 (Freedom for the Angolan Political Prisoners Now!).
 Here’s the first video, you can find the other two on the Youtube scroll.